 Ponderosa Pines are easy trees to love.
 They smell like vanilla cupcakes, maple syrup and sausages, or pineapple to some lucky noses, and when the sun strikes them in the right way, they light up like pillars of pink salt.
 40 to 150 foot tall pillars that can reach up to 8 feet wide and 600 years old under the best conditions.
 And they are everywhere, pouring over the Rocky Mountains, covering the southwest, and standing off against the prairies to the east.

-The Scottish botanist David Douglas named them for their “ponderous” size (he hadn’t seen the Redwoods yet) but Ponderosas have a particular aspect and mood that goes beyond bigness, approaching the sublime.
+The Scottish botanist David Douglas named them Pinus Ponderosa for their “ponderous” size (he hadn’t seen the Redwoods yet) but the trees have a particular aspect and mood that goes beyond bigness, approaching the sublime.
 Qualities that have everything to do with two factors: drought and fire.

 Drought forces their roots deeper and wider than most conifers, spacing them well apart and making Ponderosa forests feel airy, peaceful and light.
 Dry seasons inevitably lead to combustion, whether by lightning strike or, now, by people who grasp how deeply fire is woven into the character of Western woods.